GorkaUrbizu/text2cor/README.md

 python3 joinByTab.py outputs/sequences.txt outputs/hypotheses.txt  utputs/test.pred
 ```
-You can see an example of the output of our model [here](https://github.com/gorka96/text2cor/blob/main/pred_example.txt).
+You can see an (randomly choosen) example of the output of our model [here](https://github.com/gorka96/text2cor/blob/main/pred_example.txt).

 ## scorer
 ```